 - Always meet somewhere central in a public location.
 Don’t even think about meeting in a secluded area such as a park or woods.

 - Make sure that you’ve agreed the location of the date in advance, so that you’re able to plan how you will be getting home.
-Take a London A-Z with you (a mini one should fit in most handbags) just in case and make sure you have enough cash on you to take a black cab home if necessary.
+Use a London A-Z app and make sure you have enough cash on you to take a black cab home if necessary.

 - Always tell a friend exactly where you’re going and who you’re with.